sdoxsee/sdoxsee.github.io/blog/_posts/2020-02-05-cats-nest-nestjs-mongo-oidc.md

 }
 {% endhighlight %}

-The two endpoints annotated with `@UseGuards(LoginGuard)` are those involved in the two kinds of authentication OAuth2 authorization code flow requires (i.e. user and client)
+The two endpoints annotated with `@UseGuards(LoginGuard)` are those involved in the two kinds of authentication OAuth 2.0 authorization code flow requires (i.e. user and client)
 1. `/login`: redirects to authorization endpoint of Identity Provider for front-channel _user authentication_
 2. `/callback`: receives the `code` grant from the Identity Provider and exchanges it, back-channel, for an `id_token` by means of _client credential authentication_